-- DL and UL Throughput: - DL/UL Throughput variations and Minimum DL/UL throughputs during handover at different speeds should be continuously monitored.

-$From \, NGMN \, 5G \, white paper, \, 50 \, Mbps \, DL \, and \, 25 \, Mbps \, UL \, throughput \, is \, expected \, on \, minimum \, for \, mobile \, car.$ it is necessary to report precisely in which layer the packet loss is measured in the trial:
+- DL and UL Throughput: DL/UL Throughput variations and Minimum DL/UL throughputs during handover at different speeds should be continuously monitored.
+From NGMN 5G whitepaper, 50 Mbps DL and 25 Mbps UL throughput is expected on minimum for mobile car. - Packet loss: - it is necessary to report precisely in which layer the packet loss is measured in the trial: - At network layer (layer 3 in OSI model) IP Packet Loss Rate (IP PLR)

-Packet loss:

-- O At network layer (layer 3 in OSI model)

-- IP Packet Loss Rate (IP PLR)

-- At transport layer (layer 4 in OSI model)

-TCP PLR or UDP PLR (equal to IP PLR)

-- At application layer (layer 5 in OSI model)

-Frame erasure rate (FER) to evaluate the information loss

-- Interruption time:
+- At transport layer (layer 4 in OSI model) TCP PLR or UDP PLR (equal to IP PLR) - At application layer (layer 5 in OSI model) Frame erasure rate (FER) to evaluate the information loss - Interruption time: